crea8r/muninn/doc/WEBAPP.md

 ### Library

-The project use ReactJS, chakra-ui, tailwindcss.
-For testing, please use mocha/chai.
-It is preferable for light weight like Context API.
+The project use typescript, sass, ReactJS, chakra-ui, tailwindcss.
+For testing, please use mocha and chai for integration test.
+It is preferable for light weight like Context API, if possible then avoid state managemnt library.
 React Router is the prefer routing library.
 This project will be deployed on Netlify.
+Use Google Analytics to track user behavior.

 ### Branding